foliovision/fv-wordpress-flowplayer/readme.txt

 Just enter the URL of your video hosted on Amazon S3 as the video source.

-= The spinning circle is off centre when the video is loading. =

-This happens when you set width and height of the video other than are native dimensions.
-We recommend to use native dimensions of the video when placing on a webpage.

-= The splash image and controlbar are not working properly in widgets. =

-Please upgrade to version at least 1.0.6.

 = I would like to localize the play again button. =

 Currently there is no support for other languages.
 Some localizations for Flowplayer exists, but there is no official support from flowplayer.org.